Cetaphil Healthy Radiance Whipped Day Cream SPF30

 The manufacturer states 0.5% of PR is more effective than 1% kojic acid.
 In 2013, a study of 80 participants found combining PR with other skin-brightening ingredients found 57% showed moderate improvement and 17% saw no change.
 Another study with 20 women reported a 43% reduction in uneven skin tone.

-Learn more about Phenylethyl ResorcinolCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Phenylethyl ResorcinolCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.